descampsa/ardyno/README.md

 #Usage

+You can use a 9V or 12V power supply to power the arduino and motors.
-Simply connect tx and rx pins of the arduino to the data pin of your dynamixel device.
+Connect GND and VIN pins of the adruino and dynamixel device, and tx and rx pins of the arduino to the data pin of your dynamixel device.

 Warning :
-The dynamixel uses a half duplex connection.
+The dynamixel uses a half duplex connection (RS485-like).
 For now, the switch between rx and tx mode is done by software, by disabling rx pin when is in tx mode, and vice versa.
-This is not safe and far from optimal, but it allows to use it without additional hardware.
-Use only at you own risk and if you understand what you are doing.
+This is probably not optimal, but it allows to use it without additional hardware and does not seem to cause any problem.
-A proper version, with a tristate buffer interface is planned soon.
+Use it at you own risk.